Aaha Kalyanam: Plot

 Shakthi, a street-smart and fun-loving guy, attends a wedding where he encounters Shruti, an intelligent and quirky woman assisting the wedding coordinator.
 Shruti suspects Shakthi of gatecrashing to eat for free, but he convinces her that he's part of the film crew.
 Intrigued by Shruti's dance at the wedding, Shakthi records a video of her routine and tracks her down the next day.
 However, Shruti reveals her ambition of starting her own wedding planning business, showing no interest in Shakthi's advances.

 Both Shakthi and Shruti face familial pressures—Shakthi is urged to return to his village and work in the sugarcane fields, while Shruti's family wants her to get married soon.
 Shruti makes a deal with her parents to focus on her exams and take five years to establish her business before marriage.
 When Shakthi's father arrives to take him back, Shakthi lies about starting a wedding planning business and stays with Shruti.
 Despite promising no romantic complications, Shruti rejects his advances.

 Shruti hopes to learn about planning high-class weddings and meets Chandralekha, a renowned wedding planner.
 Shakthi accompanies Shruti, and Chandra offers him a job after spotting him.
 Shakthi accepts on the condition that Shruti is hired too.
 While working with Chandra, Shruti discovers her unethical practices, leading to a confrontation with an angry client.
 Shakthi defends Shruti and both quit, starting their own business, "Getti Melam," with equal partnership.

 They begin organizing small weddings successfully and eventually land a big client.
-After a hectic yet successful wedding, they celebrate and end up sleeping together.
+After a hectic yet successful wedding, they celebrate and end up haveing sex.
 Shakthi feels uneasy and avoids Shruti, unaware that she has fallen in love with him.
 Misunderstanding her intentions, he tells her the night meant nothing to him.
 Shruti hides her true feelings but is heartbroken.

 Their strained relationship leads to a major fight, causing Shruti to break their partnership, forcing Shakthi to start his own business.
 Both struggle financially and accumulate debt.
 However, they receive a lucrative contract that requires them to work together.
 Despite their differences, they collaborate to recover their losses, dividing the workload.
 During the wedding preparations, Shakthi tries to dissuade Shruti from getting married, claiming it's wrong and driven by revenge.
 However, Shruti defends her decision, revealing she moved on after realizing Shakthi didn't reciprocate her love.

 Shakthi realizes his love for Shruti but was afraid it would affect their business.
 Desperate to win her back, he confronts Shruti's fiancé and confesses his love for her.
 Upon learning about Shakthi's actions, Shruti breaks off her engagement and meets Shakthi on a rooftop.
 They confess their love for each other, and Shruti calls off her engagement, sealing their reconciliation with a passionate hug.